King Receives UK House Of Commons Speaker

+His Majesty stresses need to reach immediate, permanent ceasefire in Gaza, protect civilians King warns of extremist settler violence against Palestinians in occupied West Bank

-Amman, May 26 (Petra) His Majesty King Abdullah II on Sunday received UK House of Commons Speaker Lindsay Hoyle.
+AMMAN - His Majesty King Abdullah on Sunday received UK House of Commons Speaker Lindsay Hoyle.

-During a meeting held at Al Husseiniya Palace, His Majesty stressed the importance of stepping up international efforts to increase humanitarian aid to Gaza and ensure its uninterrupted flow.
+During a meeting held at Al Husseiniya Palace, His Majesty stressed the importance of stepping up international efforts to increase humanitarian aid to Gaza and ensure its uninterrupted flow, according to a Royal Court statement.

-The King renewed his call on the international community to take immediate action to stop the humanitarian crisis unfolding in the Strip, and to maintain support for UNRWA, which is a vital lifeline for nearly 2 million Palestinians in Gaza.
+The King renewed his call on the international community to take immediate action to stop the humanitarian crisis unfolding in the Strip, and to maintain support for UNRWA, which is a vital lifeline for nearly 2 million Palestinians in Gaza, the statement said.

 His Majesty stressed the need to reach an immediate and permanent ceasefire in Gaza and protect civilians, warning of the dangerous repercussions of the Israeli ground offensive on Rafah.